 The next two tip sheets tell children to keep everything neat and tidy in their bedroom and at school.

 Here is the Soviet version of the board game Monopoly, called "Manager."
 Note the money on the right has the face of George Washington.

 The final photos show a "leather" jacket made out of communist party membership document covers.
 The handwritten sign says the guy who made this jacket went around his city buying 120 document covers to get enough material for the jacket.
-In the final photo the cover initials KΠCC (= Communisty Party of Soviet Union) can still be seen on the jacket.
+In the final photo the cover initials KΠCC (= Communist Party of Soviet Union) can still be seen on the jacket.